quantprofessionals/eduquant.nl/content/courses/MoC/index.md

 ### Prerequisites
-The course will be taught in English.
+The material will be taught in English.
 Participants are advised to come equipped with a basic understanding of:

  * the calculation of minimum capital requirements